Are you worried about how to clean vintage aluminum cookware? don’t worry anymore. We will show you how to clean cookware using simple and easy steps.

 After that, drain the mixture and scrub your pan with a scrubber gently.
 Now wash properly.
 Don’t keep the baking soda mixture resting for a long time.
 Otherwise it will oxidize your things.
 Therefore, Along with that, the inner coating can be damaged if you don’t rinse the baking soda mixture in the right time.

 First of all, mix 2 tablespoons of tartar cream with water.
 Now pour it on the discolored surface.
 Heat the mixture and boil it.
 Now leave it for one hour and after that you need to scrub it.

 Now rinse properly and dry it with a paper towel.
 This will remove the stains easily.
-To know more about how to clean vintage aluminum cookware, keep reading.
+To know more about how to clean vintage pot, keep reading.

 Apply Hot water and Salt

-Cooldown the mixture and empty the cookware.
+Cooldown the mixture and empty it.
 Now scrub with a steel wool scrubber.
 But don’t be so harsh.
 Rub gently.
 So, Rinse your cookware very well and dry it with a soft clean rag.

 Use Some Wine

 Are you surprised?
-Yes, wine can also clean vintage aluminum cookware.
-Wine removes the black spots from your aluminum cookware.
+Yes, wine can also clean vintage aluminum pot.
+Wine removes the black spots from your item.
 This works like magic.

 Apply Tomato Ketchup

 Aren’t these ideas mind-blowing?
-To learn more about how to clean vintage aluminum cookware, read the entire article.
+To learn more about how to clean cookware, read the entire article.
 Tomato ketchup are very good cleaner.
 Apply tomato ketchup over the spots.
-It removes oxidized aluminum cookware so well.
+It removes oxidized aluminum so well.